DoxDevOps/Rails_App_Image/README.md

 Getting the image up

+*** Assuming that you are in the dist dir, follow these steps to get your App up-and-running!

 1. Generate the Rails skeleton using docker-compose run:
 ```bash
 docker-compose run --no-deps web rails new . --force --database=mysql